Subhashree Ganguly

 Subhashree Ganguly (born 3 November 1990), also credited mononymously as Subhashree, is an Indian actress who primarily works in Bengali movies.
-One of the highest paid and leading actresses of Bengali cinema, Ganguly made her acting debut in 2008 with the Odia comedy-drama film Mate Ta Love Helare and subsequently made her debut in Bengali films with Pitribhumi (2008).
+One of the highest paid and leading actresses of Bengali cinema, Ganguly made her acting debut in Prabhat Roy's Pitribhumi (2007).

-She got her first lead role in a Bengali film with Bajimaat.
-After this she had worked in numerous commercially successful Bengali films like Challenge, Paran Jai Jaliya Re (2009), Romeo, Khokababu (2012), Khoka 420 (2013), Boss, Game, Ami Shudhu Cheyechi Tomay (2014), Abhimaan (2016), Boss 2: Back to Rule (2017), Nabab (2017), Chalbaaz (2018) as well as Parineeta (2019), Dharmajuddha, Boudi Canteen (2022), Babli, Shontaan (2024), Grihapravesh and Dhumketu (2025).
+She has worked in numerous commercially successful Bengali films like Challenge, Paran Jai Jaliya Re (2009), Romeo, Khokababu (2012), Khoka 420 (2013), Boss, Game, Ami Shudhu Cheyechi Tomay (2014), Abhimaan (2016), Boss 2: Back to Rule (2017), Nabab (2017), Chalbaaz (2018) as well as Parineeta (2019), Dharmajuddha, Boudi Canteen (2022), Babli, Shontaan (2024), Grihapravesh and Dhumketu (2025) and Lawho Gouranger Naam Rey (2025).

 Early life and background

-Subhashree Ganguly was born at Bardhaman, West Bengal, India to Bina and Debaprasd Ganguly.
-Her mother Bina Ganguly is a house wife and her father Debaprashad Ganguly was a school clerk.
-She studied at Burdwan Municipal Girl's High School.
+Subhashree Ganguly was born on 3 November 1990 in Bardhaman, West Bengal to Bina and Debaprasad Ganguly into a Bengali Brahmin family.
+She studied at Burdwan Municipal Girls' High School.

-In 2006 after completing her 10th class, she joined the television reality show Anandalok Nayikar Khonje and became the winner. after that she started her career as a model then she made her debut in film industry by an Oriya-film Mate Ta Love Helare in 2008, which was directed by Ashok Pati subsequently she made her debut in Bengali films with Pitribhumi, in which she played a supporting role.
+In 2006 after completing her 10th class, she joined the television reality show Anandalok Nayikar Khonje and became the winner.
+After that, she started her career as a model, and then she made her debut in the film industry with the Oriya-film Mate Ta Love Helare in 2008, which was directed by Ashok Pati.
+Subsequently, she made her debut in Bengali films with Pitribhumi, in which she played a supporting role.

 Personal life

-In the year 2016 when Ganguly was filming Abhimaan, she had a relationship with the director of the film Raj Chakraborty.
-On 6 March 2018 they got engaged at Kolkata and were married on 11 May, at Bawali Rajbari.
-On 12 September 2020 she gave birth to a baby boy.
-On November 30 2023 they had a baby girl.
+In the year 2016, when Ganguly was filming Abhimaan, she had a relationship with the director of the film, Raj Chakraborty.
+On 6 March 2018, they got engaged in Kolkata and were married on 11 May at Bawali Rajbari.
+On 12 September 2020, she gave birth to a baby boy.
+On 30 November 2023, they had a baby girl.